tgunr/swiftuitools/README.md

 # swiftuitools
 Xcode extension for SwiftUI

-SwiftUI Text Tools is an Xcode plug-in to manipulate your Swift code.
+SwiftUI Tools is an Xcode plug-in to manipulate your Swift code.
 Currently in version 1.0 the  extension contains tools to maniplutate the commenting or removal of lines with open braces '{'.
 This is useful when using SwiftUI previews to adjust view while in Preview.

 More tools will be added in later versions.